Rule Number 1: AA/NA Attendance and Sponsorship

 Mandatory meetings are just that – MANDATORY.
+If you are in the house and there is a meeting going on and you have not reached the ninety (90) meeting/sponsor requirement, YOU MUST GO TO THE MEETING!
 Our position is: those who feel they do not need AA/NA meetings are not serious about recovery and have no reason for being at the Welcome House.
 Failure to comply with the meeting attendance requirement WILL result in DISMISSAL from the Welcome House.

 Rule Number 2: Use of Alcohol or Mind Altering Drugs

 USE or POSSESSION of alcohol, mind altering drugs or drug paraphernalia in any form (including mouthwash, cough medicine, anything that contains alcohol, legally controlled drugs or substances and illegal drugs of all forms), WILL result in IMMEDIATE DISMISSAL from the Welcome House.

 Periodic urine and/ or breathe alcohol tests will be given as a requirement of the program and at the discretion of Management.
 When asked to participate in a UA or BA, residents must do so immediately.
 Residents are required to remain in the lobby area until successful completion of the testing process.